-Dividends are cash payments to shareholders of a company and constitute an important source of income for investors.
+Dividends are cash payments to shareholders of a company that potentially constitute an important source of income for investors.
 If you seek regular cash income from your stock portfolio, an understanding of dividend yield can help hone your investing chops.
 Dividend yield is a key metric that allows investors to compare stocks, trading at vastly different prices, in terms of their dividend generation capability.
 To determine dividend yield, you'll need to know two pieces of information -- the total of a security's dividend payments for a 12-month period and the most recent stock price.

 Dividend yield equals the dividend rate divided by the most recent stock price, multiplied by 100.
 If the stock in our example trades at $20 per share, the dividend yield is $1.40 divided by $20 times 100, or 7 percent.
 This means that for every $100 you invest in this stock, you can expect a cash income of $7 per year.
 By comparing dividend yields of different stocks, you can locate the best investment alternative.
 The formula uses stock price, which changes constantly.
 To find the right number, you must use the most recent stock price.

 Sometimes companies end up with a windfall profit, which is a sudden influx of cash.
 To share this good fortune with stockholders, the corporation may announce a special dividend, also known as a one-time dividend.
 If, for example, the company sells its headquarters for $2 million and moves to a new building that costs half as much, it could elect to distribute some of the surplus cash from the sale in the form of a special dividend.

 Do not include such special dividends in your calculations, as they are unlikely to be repeated.
 If you were lucky enough to collect such a dividend, good for you.
 But if you are considering the stock as a future investment alternative, including such dividends will yield erroneous future projections and a less useful dividend yield figure.